peterdesmet/traffic-signs-hansbeke/README.md

 ## Licence

-The data are released to the public domain under [Creative Commons Zero (CC0)](http://creativecommons.org/publicdomain/zero/1.0/), meaning you don't need any permission to use these.
+The data are released to the public domain under [Creative Commons Zero (CC0)](http://creativecommons.org/publicdomain/zero/1.0/) ([LICENSE](/LICENSE)), meaning you don't need any permission to use these.
 Contributions and feedback are always welcome though.
-You can reach me via [Twitter](https://twitter.com/peterdesmet).